p0ntan/jsramverk-train-controller/README.md

 ## How to use this repo

 ```
-# To initialze the application you need to run the following script from root folder in repo.
+# To initialze the application, run the following script from root folder in repo.
 bash setup_app.bash
 ```

-You also need a .env file in the /backend folder with API-key, see *.env.example* for structure.
+A a .env file is needed in the /backend folder with API-key, see *.env.example* for structure.

-When developing in this repo you will need start both the backend and frontend locally.
-This will run backend and frontend in the development environment, which won't effect the database used in the deployed application.
+When developing in this repo both the backend and frontend locally needs to be started locally.
+This will run backend and frontend in the development environment, which won't effect the database used in the deployed application since the frontend in will use 'localhost:1337' when sending request to the API.

 ```
 # Run backend from /backend folder